-The challenging Berlin High Trail is a must-do high Alpine hike starting in Finkenberg and leading right through the heart of the extraordinary Zillertal Alps, visiting one of the crown jewels of Tirol’s park system: the Zillertal Alps Nature Park.
-Among the highlights of the hike is the Berliner Hütte hut, the largest hut in Tirol to be run by the Austrian Alpine Club and the first hut in the region to become a listed building.
+The challenging Berlin High Trail is a must-do high Alpine hike starting in Finkenberg and leading right through the heart of the extraordinary Zillertal Alps Nature Park, one of Tirol's crown jewels.
+Among the highlights of the hike is the Berliner Hütte, the largest hut in Tirol to be run by the Austrian Alpine Club and the first hut in the region to become a listed building.
 With its wood-panelled rooms, five-metre-high dining hall and chandeliers on the ceiling, it is a true pearl of the Alps.
 The Berlin High Trail is a challenging hike for experienced walkers.
 It takes around a week to complete the full trail from start to finish with 85 kilometres and 6,600 vertical metres.
-The route can, however, also be shorted - from each hut there is the option of descending down into the valley.
+The route can, however, also be shorted: from each hut there is the option of descending down into the valley.

 - Wheelchair-accessible Hiking Route

 - Circular hike

 Elevation uphill 6,605m

 Vertical metres downhill 6,840m

 * These are approximate values and recommendations.
 Please take your personal fitness level, technical ability and the current weather conditions into account.
 Tirol Werbung cannot guarantee that the information provided is correct and accepts no liability.

 Options include car park at the Finkenberger Almbahnen cable cars.

 - Day 1: Gamshütte, Pitzenalm, Friesenberghaus